teaching resource

 But as fun as it is to say “ALL ABOOOOARD!!”…

-…in this science activity, your students will be attempting to predict the energy transferring abilities of common materials.
+… In this science activity, your students will attempt to predict the thermal energy transfer properties of common materials.

-Materials that let electrons move freely, allowing the transfer of heat energy is called conductors.
-Materials that impede the movement of electrons, therefore blocking the transfer of energy are called insulators.
+Materials that allow electrons to move freely, thereby allowing the transfer of heat energy, are called conductors.
+Materials that slow the transfer of heat energy are called insulators.

-In this activity, students will cut out the objects on the bottom of the page and sort them into conductors and insulators:
+In this Conductor and Insulator activity, students will cut out the objects on the bottom of the page and sort examples of heat conductors and insulators, such as:

 • Silver